freddyfavour/Personal-Dashboard-Chrome-Extension/README.md

 ---

-For more details and to view the live extension, visit the [Crypto Weather Extension page](https://crypto-weather-api-chrome-ext.vercel.app/).
+For more details and to view the live extension, visit the [Personal Dashboard Extension page](https://crypto-weather-api-chrome-ext.vercel.app/).